antivirusakash/AI-Powered-Real-time-Dish-Suggestions/README.md

    - Ensure you have sufficient quota

 3. **Dependencies not found**
-   - Run `npm install` to install all required packages
+   - Run `pip3 install -r requirements.txt` to install all required packages
    - Check that you're in the correct directory

 ### Debug Tips